callahantiff/PheKnowLator/README.md

 <br>

 **Data Sources:** This knowledge graph is constructed from the following public data sources, which we are very grateful for 🙏 🙇‍♀ .
-See the [current release](https://github.com/callahantiff/PheKnowLator/wiki/v2.0.0) for information on each data source.
+See our [data source documentation](https://github.com/callahantiff/PheKnowLator/wiki/Data-Sources) for information on the data we use.

 #### Running Code